-Departing Echuca downriver, enjoy a welcome afternoon tea with freshly made Australian scones, jam & cream with tea and coffee as you begin to relax and enjoy the sights and sounds of the river.
-Time to relax or take the opportunity to chat with the Engineer and Skipper in the wheelhouse about the rich history of the river and PS Emmylou.
+Departing Echuca and steaming downriver, enjoy afternoon tea with freshly made scones served with jam & cream and your choice of tea or coffee.
+Immerse yourself in the sights and sounds of the river or take the opportunity to chat with the Engineer or the Skipper in the wheelhouse about the rich history of the river and PS Emmylou.

-As the sun starts to set over the river, time for an evening cocktail before your chef prepared welcome dinner.
-Listen to the river birds evening chorus, watch for kangaroos, wombats, egrets and many other species of birds as the stars begin to appear.
+As the sun starts to set it’s time for ‘Happy Hour’ in the Saloon before sitting down to a welcome dinner.
+Listen to the river birds evening chorus, watch for kangaroos, wombats, egrets, and many other species of birds as the stars begin to appear.

-Tonight, we moor at the famous Perricoota Station.
-Rich in history, the property was first settled by James Maiden in 1843, and famous for starring in the TV movie “All the River Run” where PS Emmylou was renamed PS Providence.
+Tonight we moor at the famous Perricoota Station.
+Rich in history, the property was first settled by James Maiden in 1843 and is famous for starring in the TV mini-series “All the River Run” where PS Emmylou was renamed PS Providence.

 Courtesy Greg Grainger – Travel OZ

-This morning we depart for our half-day onshore tour visiting Restdown Winery, producers of fine organic wines, and Hereford beef.
-Here you will enjoy a guided 1.4km wetlands walking trail of early Aboriginal significance with the owners followed by a gourmet lunch of local produce with complimentary wine tastings.
-This afternoon we continue cruising downstream arriving early evening at Torrumbarry Weir.
-Here you can take a walk across the weir and visit the Interpretive Centre learning about the Murray Darling Basin, the Weir and lock system which dates back to 1923.
-Tonight enjoy dinner overlooking the Weir and evening wildlife.
+This is followed by a gourmet lunch of local produce with complimentary wine tastings.
+Returning to the Emmylou we continue downstream for Torrumbarry Weir.
+Here you can take a walk across the weir and visit the Interpretive Centre learning about the Murray Darling Basin, the weir and lock system which dates back to 1923.

-After dinner, it is movie night, with a special presentation of “Riverboats Remembered” a fabulous historical presentation about the riverboats of mid 1850’s along the Murray River.
+After dinner, it is movie night, with a special presentation of “Riverboats Remembered”, a fabulous historical presentation featuring archival footage of the paddle steamers and communities of the Murray River from the early 1900s through to the mid 1970s.